exasol/row-level-security/doc/user_guide/user_guide.md

 **Important:** if you assign roles to the same user several times, the script rewrites user roles each time using a new array.
 That means that at any time a user has the exact set of roles stated in the _last_ assignment command.

 This script checks that the user name and the role names that are given are valid identifiers, to prevent SQL injection.

-What is does not check is whether the user or roles exist.
+What it does not check is whether the user or roles exist.
 The reason is that this script is likely to be used in batch jobs and a check with every call would be too expensive.

-If you try to assign a role to a user that does not exist, that non-existent role is ignored.
-That means that you could by accident assign to few roles, but never too many.
+If you try to assign a role that does not exist to a user, that non-existent role is ignored.
+That means that you could by accident assign too few roles, but never too many.

 If you want to make sure check that the roles exist before calling this script.